rabbitmq/rabbitmq-server/.github/PULL_REQUEST_TEMPLATE.md

 A pull request that doesn't explain **why** the change was made has a much lower chance of being accepted.

-If English isn't your first language, don't worry about it and try to communicate the problem you are trying to solve to the best of your abilities.
-As long as we can understand the intent, it's all good.

 ## Types of Changes

 What types of changes does your code introduce to this project?